 You'll receive an email the day before your trial ends, giving you a chance to consider your next steps.
 You'll have a few options:

 - If you're ready to use the full version of your site, upgrade to paid service.
 You can upgrade at any time during your trial.
+If your trial site uses Premium features, choose the Website Business plan or higher to continue using them.

 - If you need more time, we can extend your trial by seven days.